nhthn/lilysmufl/README.md

 }
 ```

+With this, many music features will be automatically converted into the Bravura font.
+Compilation will be a little slower, espcially for large scores.

+## Commands ##

-To invoke a glyph by name, use the markup command `smuflglyph`. `\smuflglyph #"segno"`, for example, will print a segno sign in the Bravura font.
+To invoke a glyph by name like `\musicglyph`, use the markup command `\smuflglyph`. `\smuflglyph #"segno"`, for example, will print a segno sign in the Bravura font. `\smuflglyph` is **not** compatible wih `\musicglyph`, and manual conversion may be necessary.
+Sorry!

-A few other new commands are added, such as the dynamics `pppppp`, `ffffff`, and `niente`.
+A few other new commands are added, such as the dynamics `\pppppp`, `\ffffff`, and `\niente`.

+If you want access to LilySMuFL's new commands, but don't want to slow down compilation for now, leave the include in place and comment out `\bravuraOn` or `\smuflOn`.
+Now you can use `\smuflglyph`, etc. while keeping compilation speedy.
+There is a caveat: if you use `\niente`, add this line where you would put `\bravuraOn`:

+    \override Staff.DynamicText.stencil = #smufl-dynamic-text

+Without it, `\niente` will look a bit strange.

 ## Updating ##